mynar7/blog/content/blog/all-i-know-about-podcasting/index.md

 I write an outline for every episode that we do on our show.

-It's usually just bullet points of things I want to touch on or questions I hope to ask, but it helps keep the episode focused and on topic.
-I'll also re-order my topics/bullet points to make things flow smoothly and logically.
+It's usually just bullet points of things I want to touch on or questions I hope to ask, but I'll also re-order those bullet points to group things logically by topic.
+This really helps keep the episode focused and on topic.

-An outline really helps eliminate dead air and "um"s or "uh"s when trying to think of what to say next.
+An outline also helps eliminate dead air and "um"s or "uh"s when trying to think of what to say next.

-Also, sometimes your guest may ask for your questions beforehand so they can do their own research and preparation.
+It also helps with interviews.
+Sometimes your guest may ask for your questions beforehand so they can do their own research and preparation.
 If you have an outline, you can send that to them prior to the interview.

 <a name="organizing"></a>